(click the pictures for audio)

 The dramatic movement is not through dialogue or gesture, but through the interplay of poetry and drone music.
 (Drones are a recurrent theme of my practice, as they force us to focus on change, which in this case drives the drama.)

-I am obsessed with drones.
-They work as realpolitik and metaphysics, which is kind of odd.
+We, well I especially, am kind of obsessed with drones.
+They work as realpolitik and metaphysics, which is odd.